Opposition says ‘injustice’ will galvanize Istanbul voters

 Imamoglu said: “We’re very happy.
 The political arena is really beautiful.
 There’s an unbelievable kindness.
 People are aware.”

-Suzan Fraser in Ankara, Turkey, contributed.
+Suzan Fraser in Ankara, Turkey, contributed to this report.